robertvanlienden/phpersonalnotes/README.md

 # PHPersonal Notes 📓 - BETA RELEASE
-PHPPersonal notes is an application to store your personal notes!
+PHPersonal notes is an application to store your personal notes!

 ![screenshot](screenshots/001.gif)